WeiChiaChang/easter-eggs-mobile/README.md

 ### Deploying / Publishing
-Export website to a folder for distribution and ready for deploying:
+Export website to a folder for distribution and ready for deploying :

 ```shell
 pingy export